Neurointerventions in crime prevention: an ethical analysis

 Douglas T, Pugh J, Singh I, Savulescu J, Fazel S, 'Risk Assessment Tools in Criminal Justice and Forensic Psychiatry: The Need for Better Data', European Psychiatry (forthcoming in print). [available online]

-Douglas T, 'Neural and Environmental Modulation: What's the Moral Difference?', forthcoming in D Birks and T Douglas (eds.)
-Treatment for Crime (Oxford University Press).
+Douglas T, 'Neural and Environmental Modulation of Motivation: What's the Moral Difference?', prepared for D Birks and T Douglas (eds.)
+Treatment for Crime.

-Chew C, Faber N, Douglas T, ‘Biological Interventions for Crime Prevention’, forthcoming in D Birks and T Douglas (eds.)
-Treatment for Crime (Oxford University Press).
+Chew C, Faber N, Douglas T, ‘Biological Interventions for Crime Prevention’, prepared for D Birks and T Douglas (eds.)
+Treatment for Crime.

 D'Hotman D, Pugh J, Douglas T, The Case Against Forced Methadone Detox in US Prisons, Public Health Ethics (forthcoming in print). [available online]